inzaynmalik/weather-app/README.md

 # Talking about structure and the project

-1. I created two(App.js , DialogBox.js) components and one resualble component(Card.js)
+1. I created two components(App.js , DialogBox.js)and one resualble component(Card.js)

 2. I also created a redux where i stored the data as initialData